Frequently Asked Questions: Nattokinase, Lumbrokinase & Serrapeptase

 Q: Is it safe to take nattokinase with aspirin?

 A: More studies are needed in this arena.
-However, this trial, 96 pts took NK 10,800 FU + aspirin 100 mg daily over the course of 12 months.
-Authors found that aspirin + nattokinase showed a synergistic effect, further improving outcomes, with no recorded adverse events.
+In this trial, 96 patients with cardiovascular disease took NK 10,800 FU along with aspirin 100 mg once daily over the course of 12 months.
+Authors found that aspirin with nattokinase showed a synergistic effect, further improving cardiovascular outcomes with no recorded adverse events.

 However, keep in mind that aspirin in and of itself DOES increase the risk of bleeding.
 The cardiovascular benefits of daily aspirin outweigh bleeding risks in a relatively small minority.
 Specifically, the USPSTF determined that for primary atherosclerotic cardiovascular disease (ASCVD) prevention, daily aspirin has a small net benefit in those aged 40-59 with a ≥10% ten-year risk of ASCVD, but not in those age 60+:

 This risk calculator helps practitioners decide if their patients should take daily low-dose aspirin.
-Unfortunately, the calculator does not consider history of COVID or long COVID which likely skews the risk/benefit ratio.
-Before starting daily aspirin — with or without nattokinase — consult with your health care provider.
+Unfortunately, the calculator does not consider history of COVID or long COVID which likely skews the risk/benefit ratio, especially considering that some long COVID and post-viral ME/CFS patients appear to have hyperactivated platelets.
+Before starting daily aspirin — with or without nattokinase — it is important to consult with your health care provider.
 If your doctor determines aspirin is appropriate for you, the additive risk of bleeding with moderately-dosed nattokinase (or lumbrokinase) is likely negligible for the majority, but it cannot be ruled out.
 Consider individual history.

-Several studies found that enzyme activity of nattokinase was reduced in simulated gastric juice, but PRESERVED with enteric coating.
+Nattokinase brands with enteric coatings performed better per survey participant reports.
+This is not surprising considering that several studies found NK enzyme activity was reduced in simulated gastric juice, but PRESERVED with enteric coating.
 Acid-resistant coating should prevent dissolution in the stomach so that NK may be absorbed in the more basic conditions of the intestine:

 Doctor’s Best Natto-Serra (2000 FU/40,000 SPU)